 - The County's Transportation Improvement Inventory will be updated as a precursor to the County's Transportation Improvements Plan (TIP);

-- Brandywine Battlefield Strategic Landscapes project will further define this Revolutionary War cultural resource of nation significance;
+- Brandywine Battlefield Strategic Landscapes project will further define this Revolutionary War cultural resource of national significance;

 - Agricultural Zoning Guidance for Municipalities will provide resources for balancing farm operations with municipal regulation;